March 31 2020

-There is no question about all the many uses that CBD has.
-Between the mental and physical health benefits that have shown tremendous results, it is no wonder that it is sweeping the nation as a being a miracle cure for many ailments.
-While many claims are true and have been proven, there are still quite a lot of myths about CBD that hinder its reputation.
-Here are five common myths that you may have heard and why they are wrong.
+There is no question CBD has many uses and benefits.
+Between the mental and physical health benefits that have shown tremendous results, it is no wonder that it is sweeping the nation as a being a "miracle cure" for many ailments.
+While many claims are true and have been proven by research, there are still quite a lot of myths about CBD that hinder its reputation.
+Here are four common myths that you may have heard and why they are wrong.

 This one is probably the one that you have heard the most.
 Many people hear that they come from the same plant, so it means that it must get you high.
 This is wrong.
 It is true that it comes from the same plant, but they are different parts of the plant itself.
 CBD is the part of the Marijuana plant that is known to cause pain relief and reduce inflammation.
 THC is the part of it that is psychoactive.